 The main reasons why most manufacturers don’t use aluminum to make sway bars are:

-- Aluminum is a much stiffer metal than steel and flex is important
+- Aluminum is a much stiffer metal than steel and flex is important for street driven cars

 - It is more expensive to manufacture